hypervel/hypervel.org/docs/docs/filesystem.md

 ## Introduction

-Laravel Hyperf provides a powerful filesystem abstraction thanks to the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
-The Laravel Hyperf Flysystem integration provides simple drivers for working with local filesystems, SFTP, Amazon S3 and Google Cloud Storage.
+Hypervel provides a powerful filesystem abstraction thanks to the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
+The Hypervel Flysystem integration provides simple drivers for working with local filesystems, SFTP, Amazon S3 and Google Cloud Storage.
 Even better, it's amazingly simple to switch between these storage options between your local development machine and production server as the API remains the same for each system.

 ## Configuration

-Laravel Hyperf's filesystem configuration file is located at `config/filesystems.php`.
+Hypervel's filesystem configuration file is located at `config/filesystems.php`.
 Within this file, you may configure all of your filesystem "disks".
 Each disk represents a particular storage driver and storage location.
 Example configurations for each supported driver are included in the configuration file so you can modify the configuration to reflect your storage preferences and credentials.

-The `local` driver interacts with files stored locally on the server running the Laravel Hyperf application while the `s3` driver is used to write to Amazon's S3 cloud storage service.
+The `local` driver interacts with files stored locally on the server running the Hypervel application while the `s3` driver is used to write to Amazon's S3 cloud storage service.

 ::: note
 You may configure as many disks as you like and may even have multiple disks that use the same driver.